hedibmustapha/xlsform_to_html/README.md

 ```
 Keep it empty if the output text does not contain any special characters.

 After initializing all the parameters source the script, wait until the end of the execution.
-The results is the questionnaire.html.
+The result is the questionnaire.html.

 ## R packages used
 - devtools